Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Positioning the Spare Tire

 When it comes to installing a spare tire, the first step is to properly position the spare tire next to the wheel well of your vehicle.
-Make sure the spare tire is easily accessible and within reach.
+Make sure the is easily accessible and within reach.
 This will make the process of changing the tire much smoother and more efficient.

 To position the spare tire correctly, follow these steps: